simz089s/minesweeper/README.md

-# minesweeper
+# Minesweeper
-Simple minesweeper game made from scratch with Python using Tkinter.
+Simple minesweeper game made with Python using Tkinter.